 No ads, see who likes you first, extra search options, see who has “read” your messages.

 View up to 600 profiles, no ads, extra filters and search options, read receipts, discreet app icon.
 (P.S.
 For those of you living under a rock, Grindr was made with the gay community in mind.)

 Giving Up on Online Dating

-If your online dating experiences are different from mine, that’s awesome!
-But after a while, I felt that the time I spent at the computer, the investment in a cute outfit for the occasional date, and the cost for my half of the dinner (some wanted to go “dutch” on the meal) just wasn’t worth the struggle.
+Personally, after a while, I felt that the time I spent at the computer, the investment in a cute outfit for the occasional date, and the cost for my half of the dinner (some wanted to go dutch on the meal) just wasn’t worth the struggle.

 Meeting people offline has been suspiciously easy.
-Perhaps we’ve made meeting people too complicated?
+Perhaps we’ve made meeting people too complicated.
 If online dating didn’t work for you, don’t despair — you’ll be able to meet people in real life for free.
 Just do the things that you enjoy and connect with people who have similar interests.
-And best of all, you don’t have to keep your credit card handy — just try to smile.